 EMPATHY WITH ANIMALS

-First you will need to try and test the panorama mode yourself, watch how animals use it, empathise with their astuteness.
+To find out about the panorama mode, watch how animals use it, empathise with their astuteness.

 Games with Children

 We must play at going on the lookout with our children.
-Watching for movements all around and out of the corner of our eyes like blackbirds, listening out for dogs and humans like a hare does, and smelling on the wind for coffee or food cooking, just as the hedgehog will smell for apples and beetles.
+Watching for movements all around and out of the corners of our eyes like blackbirds – listening out for dogs and humans like a hare does – and smelling on the wind for coffee or food cooking, just as the hedgehog will smell for apples and beetles.

-Children need to be educated early to use all their sensory faculties.
-These are uncharted areas of human reality.
 We're missing out on a whole range of human potential.
+This is a valuable human resource.
 We must start exploiting our own inner resources.
-This would open up a whole range of ways to resolve cultural and abstract difficulties, and start a peaceful and successful revolution.
+This is a simple and natural way to start a peaceful and successful revolution.

 Contact is welcome with anyone, but particularly anyone who can help develop the Questions and Games for Children.